aaronrenner/phx_gen_auth/README.md

 An authentication system generator for Phoenix 1.5 applications.

-_`mix phx.gen.auth` has also been merged into phoenix master and will be built in to Phoenix 1.6.__
+**Note: This project is no longer maintained as `mix phx.gen.auth` has been merged into Phoenix v1.6.**

 ## Overview